Influenza: Diagnosis

-Diagnosis based on symptoms is fairly accurate in otherwise healthy people during seasonal epidemics and should be suspected in cases of pneumonia, acute respiratory distress syndrome (ARDS), sepsis, or if encephalitis, myocarditis, or breaking down of muscle tissue occur.
+Diagnosis based on symptoms is fairly accurate in otherwise healthy people during seasonal epidemics and should be suspected in cases of pneumonia, acute respiratory distress syndrome (ARDS), sepsis, or if encephalitis, myocarditis, or breakdown of muscle tissue occur.
 Because influenza is similar to other viral respiratory tract illnesses, laboratory diagnosis is necessary for confirmation.
-Common ways of collecting samples for testing include nasal and throat swabs.
+Common sample collection methods for testing include nasal and throat swabs.
 Samples may be taken from the lower respiratory tract if infection has cleared the upper but not lower respiratory tract.
 Influenza testing is recommended for anyone hospitalized with symptoms resembling influenza during flu season or who is connected to an influenza case.
 For severe cases, earlier diagnosis improves patient outcome.
 Diagnostic methods that can identify influenza include viral cultures, antibody- and antigen-detecting tests, and nucleic acid-based tests.

 Viruses can be grown in a culture of mammalian cells or embryonated eggs for 3–10 days to monitor cytopathic effect.
 Final confirmation can then be done via antibody staining, hemadsorption using red blood cells, or immunofluorescence microscopy.
 Shell vial cultures, which can identify infection via immunostaining before a cytopathic effect appears, are more sensitive than traditional cultures with results in 1–3 days.
 Cultures can be used to characterize novel viruses, observe sensitivity to antiviral drugs, and monitor antigenic drift, but they are relatively slow and require specialized skills and equipment.

 Serological assays can be used to detect an antibody response to influenza after natural infection or vaccination.
 Common serological assays include hemagglutination inhibition assays that detect HA-specific antibodies, virus neutralization assays that check whether antibodies have neutralized the virus, and enzyme-linked immunoabsorbant assays.
 These methods tend to be relatively inexpensive and fast but are less reliable than nucleic-acid based tests.